-Constitutional scholars claim that Lincoln’s actions during the Civil War (1861-1865) were so drastic that he consolidated his authority in the executive branch of government upsetting the balance of powers.
+Constitutional scholars claim Lincoln's actions during the Civil War (1861-1865) were so drastic that he consolidated his authority in the executive branch of government, upsetting the balance of power.
 Religionists say that Lincoln was no Christian because he joined no church.
 And Christmas historians frequently dismiss Abraham Lincoln as one of the least inclined of American presidents to celebrate Christmas.
-After all, Lincoln did not have a Christmas tree, did not send out Christmas cards and every Christmas day in the White House during Lincoln’s administration was a workday.
+After all, Lincoln did not have a Christmas tree, did not send out Christmas cards and every Christmas day in the White House during Lincoln's administration was a workday.

 In fact, while in Congress, Lincoln voted against making Christmas a holiday – all but labeling him a Scrooge for the ages by lazy historians.

 Let's leave these arguments of religion and constitutional theory to the experts.
 But on the topic of Christmas, we proudly claim Lincoln one of our own – a legend the likes of Dickens.

 The world just sees Lincoln and Christmas completely wrong.

 To understand Lincoln's journey with Christmas, one must understand the circumstances of Christmas in America at the time, the natural course of a spiritual journey for any individual, the Civil War's trials and tragedies and Lincoln's written record in his own words.